STORM-IRIT/algebraic-shape-operator/examples/README.md

 ## Main example

-The [main example](main/main.cpp) computes the differential properties of a 3D point cloud using the single C++ header file [AlgebraicShapeOperator.h](../include/AlgebraicShapeOperator.h).
+The main example [main/main.cpp](main/main.cpp) computes the differential properties of a 3D point cloud using the single C++ header file [AlgebraicShapeOperator.h](../include/AlgebraicShapeOperator.h).

 It only requires that Eigen is installed.